shoebot/shoebot/doc/source/commands.rst

   :param draw: if False, the object won't be immediately drawn to canvas.
   :type outline: bool
   :type draw: bool
-  :rtype: BezierPath object representing the text
+  :return: BezierPath object representing the text

     .. shoebot::
         :alt: The word 'bot' in bold and italic styles